ivotron/popper2-paper/paper/paper.md

 ### Workflow execution on the local machine

-Popper aid researchers write, test, and debug workflows on their local development machines.
+Popper aids researchers in writing, testing, and debugging workflows on their local development machines.
 Researchers can iterate quickly by making changes and executing the `popper run` command to see the effect of their changes immediately.
 We used an Apple Macbook Pro Laptop with a 2.4GHz quad-core Intel Core i5 64-bit processor and 8 Gb LPDDR3 RAM for this case study.
 The image classification workflow was built and run on the MNIST dataset [@deng2012mnist] using the Docker container engine.